-- Complete the application form and email all documents (application, graduation plan, and unofficial transcripts) to Cindy Salmon (email@example.com).
-The application deadline has been extended to May 1, 2020.
+- Complete the application form and turn it in to Sheila Keen (firstname.lastname@example.org or 346-4852) in the department’s main office (139 Straub Hall).
 You must have a primary advisor’s approval for full consideration of your application.
 If your primary advisor is not a faculty member, you must also have a faculty member serve as your secondary advisor and give approval upon submission of application.

 - Note that to be eligible to apply for Psychology’s honors program, students must have completed PSY 301 and 302, with a grade of B or higher.

 - If you apply to the program, you must attach a printout of your transcript to the application form as well as a copy of your graduation plan.
 Please see a psychology advisor to create and approve your graduation plan.
 You may use the unofficial transcript you can print from DuckWeb.

 If you are admitted into the honors program the next steps for completion are:

 - Register for PSY 412 (Intermediate Data Analysis) which is offered fall term only.

 - Register for three consecutive terms in the 1-credit honors seminar (PSY 490-492).